Why Pushing Harder on Downstream Peptides Fails

 Each breaking point has a specific repair logic — and several share common interventions

-The six breaking points identified in When the Signal Cannot Get Through each have a corresponding repair target.
+The six breaking points identified in G-Protein Cascade each have a corresponding repair target.
 The unlock strategy is not a single intervention — it is a layered approach where each layer addresses a specific node of the cascade failure simultaneously.
 The power of the approach comes from the convergence: several of the interventions address multiple breaking points at once, meaning the infrastructure repair compounds rather than requiring six separate parallel tracks.

 The Convergence: Why Sulforaphane Carries Triple Weight